-When you’re in an era where you and your loved ones feel like you’re treading water and getting nowhere fast, it’s at just such a moment that you can really use comforting words for hard times.
-So how do you make your way through the darkest moments?
+When you and your loved ones feel like you’re treading water and getting nowhere fast, it’s at just such a moment that you might appreciate hearing some comforting words.
+So, how do you choose the right words to help yourself or your friends and family make their way through the darkest moments?

 Really.
 It will.
-No matter what you think, or how horrible you feel, know for sure that it’s not forever.
-It sounds trite, but like many expressions that become cliches, there’s so much truth to it that people repeat it for its wisdom.
+No matter how horrible you feel, know for sure that bad times are not going to last forever.
+It sounds trite, but like many expressions that become clichés, there’s so much truth to it that people repeat it for its wisdom.

-You don’t have to lie to yourself, or make up fairy tales.
-You can face reality head on, and know that it really is the truth that no matter how bad things are, they won’t be this way forever.
+The person having the hard times doesn't have to lie to themselves, or make up fairy tales.
+They should face reality head on, and know that, no matter how bad things are, they won’t be this way forever.

-Focus on the good things in your life, because like fear, things for which to be grateful are just as real.
-Don’t focus solely on what you may have temporarily lost, when you must also recognize that the good is just as real as what’s bad.
+Focus on the good things in life, because like fear, things for which to be grateful are just as real.
+Don’t focus solely on what may have temporarily been lost.
+Recognize that the good is just as real as what’s bad.

 If you’re afraid or desperate, imagine how these events play on the nerves of your nearest and dearest.
 No family or friends are in a vacuum.
-They know what you’re going through, and it’s very likely they’re going through their own difficulties.
+They know what you or someone else is going through, and it’s very likely they’re going through their own difficulties.

 As bad as you may feel, put yourself in their place.
 They could certainly use comforting words for hard times, just as you could use the reassurance yourself.